qgustavor/megajs-docs/docs/tutorial/install.md

 ### TypeSript Compactibility

-Starting from <a href='/docs/1.0/api'>v1.0</a>, Mega JS now supports TypeScript and includes the corresponding type declarations, thus enhancing the development experience for TypeScript users.
-This means you can enjoy improved type safety while working with Mega JS in your TypeScript projects.
+Starting from <a href='/docs/1.0/api'>v1.0</a>, MEGA JS now supports TypeScript and includes the corresponding type declarations, thus enhancing the development experience for TypeScript users.
+This means you can enjoy improved type safety while working with MEGA JS in your TypeScript projects.

 ### Browser Setup